What’s the best wall thickness for a summer house?

 70mm thick timber walls are also the best option if you plan to use a cabin as a spare room, extra living space, or holiday retreat.
 Thicker logs mean you can use the space all year round.

-GardenLife have a range of high-end log cabins and garden offices which are available with a customizable wall thickness.
-This bespoke range includes buildings with different room layouts, double glazed windows and doors (with 3-9-3 mm glass) and a choice of timber wall thickness ranging from 44mm to 70mm, 88mm, 114mm or even 134mm.
-With 70mm+ timber walls all these buildings can be used throughout the year, and they provide the best durability, warmth and security.
+Most GardenLife buildings with 70mm thick timber walls are available with a customizable wall thickness.
+This heavy duty 70mm range includes buildings with different room layouts, double glazed windows and doors (with 3-9-3 mm glass) and a choice of timber wall thickness starting from 70mm and customisable to 88mm, 114mm or even 134mm.
+Timber buildings with 70mm plus walls can be used throughout the year, and they provide the best durability, warmth and security.
+Just call for a quote

 GardenLife’s Quick Fit range feature pre-made wall, roof, door and window elements, with 45x70mm framing and 18mm cladding.
 Buildings marked with the Quick Fit icon are supplied with pre-assembled pieces and each wall element has resistant plastic backing that provides an added level of wind and moisture protection.
 Optional fine sawn internal cladding is also available for many of the Quick Fit buildings, and the structure of the pre-assembled walls and cladding elements make it straightforward to insulate the building.
 By adding your own insulation (available from any good DIY store) and the optional internal cladding, Quick Fit buildings are suitable for all year use.
 You can watch the installation of a Quick Fit building here.